magiccodingman/Magic.IndexedDb/MagicIndexDbWiki/Fundamentals/How-The-LINQ-To-IndexDB-works.md

-# How The LINQ to IndexDB works
+# How The LINQ To IndexDB works
 ### **Bridging the Gap Between C# and IndexedDB**

 C# developers are accustomed to **relational databases** where LINQ allows seamless **querying, filtering, sorting, and pagination** directly at the database level.
 However, **IndexedDB is a non-relational key-value store**, meaning that **not all LINQ operations have a direct IndexedDB equivalent**.